NVIDIA-Merlin/models/examples/quick_start/ranking/README.md

 P.s. **NVTabular** also supports CPU which is suitable for prototyping in dev environments.

 The preprocessing script outputs preprocessed data as a number of parquet files, as well as a *schema* that stores output features metadata like statistics and tags.
-**TODO**: Explain where schema is currently saved.

 In this example, we set some options for preprocessing.
-Here is the explanation of the main arguments, and you can find the full documentation (here)[TODO].
+Here is the explanation of the main arguments, and you can find the full documentation (here)[../scripts/preproc/cli_docs.md].

 - `--categorical_features` - Names of the categorical/discrete features (concatenated with "," without space).
 - `--binary_classif_targets` - Names of the available target columns for binary classification task